 Claims Made Insurance

-Claims made insurance policies for these lines of business such as professional liability insurance for lawyers, accountants, doctors, title agents and other malpractice lines came into being.
+Claims made insurance policies for lines of business such as professional liability insurance for lawyers, accountants, doctors, title agents and other malpractice lines came into being to address these issues.
 With a claims made policy in its purest form, the covered act needs to occur and the claim needs to be reported in the same policy period.
 While this concept, might work for some lines of business, particularly for professional liability insurance or malpractice insurance this is not a workable solution.

 The use of a “prior acts date” or “retroactive date” solves this issue.